atlantis-of-code/quest/README.md

 # Quest for atlantis
-«Quest for atlantis» is a tiny ERP for modest businesses.
-It leverages «The aoc framework» capabilities.
+«Quest for atlantis» is a tiny ERP for humble businesses.
+It's also a demo project for «The aoc framework»